The Bankrate promise

-The home seller can agree to pay a portion of the buyer’s closing costs, including the funding fee or origination fee, for instance.
-Note that for a VA loan, sellers are always required to pay for the real estate agent commissions, any brokerage fees and a termite report.
+The home seller can agree to pay a portion of the buyer’s closing costs, up to 4 percent of the mortgage, including the funding fee or origination fee.
+Note that for a VA loan, sellers are always required to pay for the real estate agent commissions, any brokerage fees and for a termite report.

 “In any sale, most of the closing costs can be negotiated by the buyer and seller,” Parker says.
 “The same is true for VA loans, but the VA mandates that seller concessions can’t exceed 4 percent of the total loan value.”

 Besides negotiating with the seller to pay for some of the closing costs, you can cut your expenses by avoiding points, which reduce your interest rate but cost money upfront.

 In addition, there are some special circumstances in which a borrower is exempt from the funding fee, which reduces overall closing costs.
 These include if the borrower is: